-Hypertensive Disorders of Pregnancy and Chronic Hypertension Onset
+Hypertensive Disorders of Pregnancy and Onset of Chronic Hypertension

-What is the impact of hypertensive disorders of pregnancy (HDP) on the onset of chronic hypertension in the first years following a woman’s first pregnancy?
+What is the impact of hypertensive disorders of pregnancy (HDP) on the onset of chronic hypertension in primiparous women in the first years following childbirth?

-This study used the nationwide French National Health Data System and included primiparous women without pre-existing chronic hypertension who delivered between 2010–2018.
-The primary outcome was chronic hypertension.
-Women were followed from 6 weeks post-partum until onset of hypertension, a second pregnancy, death, or study end date (December 2018), whichever came first.
+Data from the French National Health Data System were analyzed.
+Primiparous women without pre-existing chronic hypertension who delivered between 2010–2018 were included and followed from 6 weeks postpartum until onset of hypertension, a cardiovascular event, death, or the study end date.
+The primary outcome was diagnosis of chronic hypertension.

-Keywords: Blood Pressure, Eclampsia, Gravidity, Hypertension, Hypertension, Pregnancy-Induced, Pre-Eclampsia, Pregnancy, Primary Prevention, Prehypertension, Women
+Keywords: Aspirin, Blood Pressure, Hypertension, Pregnancy-Induced, Postpartum Period, Pre-Eclampsia, Pregnancy, Primary Prevention, Risk Factors, Women

 < Back to Listings